wslider/anomalous-sightings-archive/README.md

 The weather enrichment logic lives in `python/weather_api.py`.

 **Current – Kp Index (GFZ)**
 Geomagnetic Kp index data is sourced from the official [GFZ Potsdam Kp Index service](https://kp.gfz.de/).
-No API Key is required.
+No API key is required.

 The fetching and processing logic lives in `python/kp_index.py`.